A Generic Approach for Reproducible Model Distillation: Experiments

 We begin with the general setup for our experiments.
 We focus on the binary classification task in our experiments and use the cross entropy as the loss function $L$, that is,

 where $F(x)$ is the binary label predicted by teacher $F$ at feature point $x$ while $S(x)$ is the \commt{student's} predicted probability \commt{that the label is 1}.

-\commt{We first train a random forest $F$ on the real data and keep it fixed as the teacher} throughout the whole experiment. \commt{If the covariates are continous, we use the kernel smoother with bandwidth equal to 2 for generating the synthetic data.
-For the binary covaraites, we flip the value (e.g. 1 to 0 or 0 to 1) of each covariate with the probability $p=0.1$.
-There are several binary covariates representing the one hot encoding of a specific feature, instead of flipping each covariate separately, we choose a different label at random with probability 0.1.} We repeat our experiments 100 times with the fixed pretrained teacher but different random seeds to generate each synthetic dataset.
+\commt{We first train a random forest $F$ on the real data and keep it fixed as the teacher} throughout the whole experiment. \jeff{The random forest is implemented with the default hyperparameters in \textsf{scikit-learn} package.} \jeff{If the covariates are continous, we use the kernel smoother with bandwidth equal to 2 for generating the synthetic data.
+For the binary covaraites, we flip the value (e.g. 1 to 0 or 0 to 1) of each covariate with probability $p=0.1$.
+There are several groups of binary covariates given by the one hot encoding of a specific feature.
+For these, instead of flipping each binary covariate separately, we choose a different label at random with probability 0.1.} We repeat our experiments 100 times with the fixed pretrained teacher but different random seeds to generate each synthetic dataset.